Now, I have never tried these honey

 In addition, it is suggested by some sources that too much cinnamon can even be bad for you, for instance, potentially causing damage to the liver.
 So if you have a problem, perhaps it's best to just go to the doctor?

-However, I really enjoyed reading about these cinnamon and honey home remedies - some of the claims are quite bizarre!
+However, I really enjoyed reading about these cinnamon and honey home remedies - some of the claims are quite bizarre, and made me smile!
 Anyway, here they are:

 If you have high cholesterol, again I recommend you seek advice rather than relying on this one, because I have yet to see any evidence for this, yet apparently, some people claim that one of the benefits of honey and cinnamon is that it can reduce cholesterol.
 The formula: mix 2 tablespoons of honey with 3 teaspoons of cinnamon together with water.
 I'm not convinced.